Zoey-JIN/DelaySSA/readmev2.md

 `reactant_matrix`
 An N-by-R matrix, representing the quantity of reactants.

+`reactant_matrix_delay`
+An N-by-R matrix, representing the quantity of reactants in delay part.

 `f_r`
 A function determined by $k$ and $n$. `f_r` represents the propensity function.